natenauman/natenauman.github.io/b_projects.md

 				<header class="major">
 					<h3>Multicore Processor on FPGA</h3>
 				</header>
-				<p>Designing and implmenting a pipelined, multicore processor with cache coherency remains one of the most difficult yet rewarding projects of my life.
+				<p>Designing and implementing a pipelined, multicore processor with cache coherency remains one of the most difficult yet rewarding projects of my life.
 Purdue is the only university in the country that offers a course dedicated to such an extensive FPGA project.
 Prior to this class, I studied digital design on FPGA boards in two semesters of undergraduate ASIC design courses.
 I also wrote dual thread programs in the assembly language MIPS to test my designs.</p>
 				<ul class="actions">
 					<li><a href="multicore.html" class="button">Learn more</a></li>
 				</ul>